 2. Keep your data quality in check

 Businesses often overlook data quality when implementing a BI solution.
 Business intelligence software can only produce insightful results based on high-quality data.
-Users will quickly abandon your solution if they realize that the tool delivers erroneous results.
-They will look for alternative ways to find information as a workaround.
+If users find a data issue, they will quickly turn their back on the new tool.

 3. Select the right BI platform